adamisntdead/Unity3D-Hypersolids/README.md

 ## Installation
 To use this, take the project and copy it to your computer and then open one of the Unity scenes (in the assets/Scenes folder).

+OR

+Download the asset-package from the Asset Packs folder, and it will contain all of the assets used in this project!
+Use it in any project, just import

 Note.
-You must have Unity3D installed, also, it has also only been tested in Unity Pro so some of the materials / shaders might not work 100%
+You must have Unity3D installed

 ## Usage
 You have to figure it out at this point!
 Documentation will be written further on in the project